 The following day, students hear from a panel introduced by the FBI and made up of a local narcotics law enforcement officer, two young people in recovery, and someone who has lost a family member to addiction.
 Panels provide real-time information on the opioid situation in your community and candid answers to questions from the audience.

-Since November, 2017, with the help of the FBI and Hennepin County Drug Courts we’ve spoken to over 6000 students, 500 educators, and 500 parents and community members.
+Since November, 2017, with the help of the Hennepin County Courts Judge Marta Chou and the FBI, we’ve spoken to over 6000 students, 500 educators, and 500 parents and community members.
 Our early panels, focused on 7th-10th graders, were so impactful that we've been invited back to work with other grades.
 Every school we visited last year has invited us to come back.
-Our goal is to double the number those numbers by the end of the 2017-18 school year.
+Our goal is to double the number those numbers by the end of the 2018-19 school year.

 Are you ready to Change the Outcome?
 You can request a visit in your community, support us knowing that 100% of your donations go directly to developing curriculum including 5 additional short video’s to more deeply address important aspects of addiction and recovery that effect young adults, or educate yourself on recognizing opioid addiction and helping addicts seek recovery.